ProdevDas/IoT-based-health-monitoring-system/README.md

 # IoT-based-health-monitoring-system
 IoTbased patient health monitoring system using Arduino and generic ESP8266.
 The proposed project can collect and send patient’s health data.

+Introduction:
+In this health monitoring system, IoT technology is employed to utilize Arduino and the generic ESP8266 module.
+The given project aims to efficiently gather and transmit essential health information of patients.
+The term 'IoT-based patient health monitoring system' includes medical devices with internet capabilities designed to measure various health parameters of a connected patient.
+These parameters may include heartbeat, body temperature, blood pressure, ECG, steps taken, and more.
+The equipment is equipped to record, transmit, and issue alerts in the event of any sudden changes in the patient's health.
+The application of an IoT-based health monitoring system is particularly beneficial when the patient and healthcare experts are situated in distinct locations.
+For instance, a patient can remain in the comfort of their home, maintaining their daily routine, while a doctor remotely monitors their health.
+By analysing the received data, the healthcare professional can prescribe optimal treatment or take immediate action in the event of an emergency.

+Concept of IOT based health monitoring System:
+The implementation of an IoT-based health monitoring system utilizing ThingSpeak constitutes a project that integrates diverse sensors and devices to collect and analyse an individual's health data.
+ThingSpeak, serving as an open-source IoT platform, offers a user-friendly interface for the seamless collection, analysis, and visualization of data from various IoT devices.
+This system can be configured to oversee diverse health parameters, including heart rate and body temperature.
+The information captured by the sensors can be wirelessly transmitted to a ThingSpeak channel through a Wi-Fi module, such as the ESP8266.
+Subsequently, the data can undergo analysis using MATLAB or other programming languages compatible with ThingSpeak.
+The ThingSpeak platform offers visualization tools that facilitate the creation of charts, graphs, and other visual representations based on the health data.
+This capability aids in monitoring an individual's progress and gaining valuable insights into their health patterns.
+Overall, an IoT-based health monitoring system utilizing ThingSpeak presents a general approach to overseeing an individual's well-being.
+It facilitates the early identification of health issues, allowing for timely intervention and, consequently, enhancing the overall quality of life.